 It is important to change that emphasis and tell people what symptoms to be aware of to prevent people from passing on the infection to others, he added.

-Despite differences in opinion about the date when the U.K. can ease into normalcy once again, researchers and scientists have converged on one aspect: it is too early to lift all restrictions.
+Despite differences in opinion about the date when the U.K. can ease into normalcy once again, researchers and scientists have converged on one aspect: it is too early to lift all measures.

-Most agree that keeping certain restrictions in place, such as mask-wearing on public transport and in shops, should remain until current outbreaks are under control, and most of the population, including adolescents, have received vaccinations to achieve population immunity.
+Most agree that keeping certain protective measures in place, such as mask-wearing on public transport and in shops, should remain until current outbreaks are under control, and most of the population, including adolescents, have received vaccinations to achieve population immunity.

 According to adult and pediatric specialist and anesthetist Pieter Peach, allowing the virus to transmit through the population uncontrolled could lead to poorer economic outcomes, shuttered businesses, chronic disability, delayed non-COVID-19 healthcare, and more deaths.